chankrrn/WRO-FE-YBR/mech/mech_README.md

   </tr>
 </table>

-V2 expanded V1 from a basic motion prototype into a more complete robot platform.
+V2 developed the V1 concept into a much more complete mechanical platform.

-Major mechanical changes included:

-- changing the motor drive gear from 28 teeth to **21 teeth**,
+The motor drive gear was reduced from 28 teeth to **21 teeth**, increasing the external reduction.
+An Ackermann-style steering architecture was introduced, rear drivetrain bearings were added and the chassis was expanded to support more of the final electronic system.
-- developing an **Ackermann-style steering mechanism**,
-- adding the rear bearing system,
-- installing more of the final electronics,
-- and creating a more complete mechanical structure.

-At this stage, the robot was mechanically usable, although several areas could still be improved.
+At this point the robot became mechanically usable, although several areas still required further improvement.

 ---

-## 3.3.1 Drivetrain Change
+### 3.3.1 Drivetrain Change

-The external drivetrain changed from:
+The drivetrain changed from:

 ```text
 V1

 28T → 28T

 1:1
 ```